-The DeSoto Parish Tourism Commission was created by the DeSoto Parish Police Jury, as authorized by Louisiana Revised Statute 33:4574 on June 13, 1984 with the purpose of the promotion of tourism within DeSoto Parish.
-The Tourism Commission is governed by a seven-member commission appointed by the Police Jury.
-Appointments are made from a list of nominees submitted to the Police Jury by the DeSoto Parish Chamber of Commerce.
+The DeSoto Parish Tourism Commission (the Tourism Commission) was created by the DeSoto Parish Police Jury (DPPJ), as authorized by Louisiana Revised Statute 33:4574 on June 13, 1984 with the purpose of the promotion of tourism within DeSoto Parish.
+The Tourism Commission is governed by a seven-member commission appointed by the DPPJ.
+Appointments are made from a list of nominees submitted to the DPPJ by the DeSoto Parish Chamber of Commerce.
 The directors are appointed for terms of three years.
 The commission shall do all things necessary for the promotion and the advertisement and publication of information relating to tourist attractions within DeSoto Parish.
-The Tourism Commission has one part-time administrative paid employee and one full-time director.
+The Tourism Commission has one part-time administrative employee and one full-time director.